 This colour are among the unusual colours to be observed among this particular breed.
 It is considered to be seen mostly in second-generation Cavoodles.
 Perhaps this choice is perfect for those who want a balance between these two popular colours.

 The white streaks combined with black makes it less troublesome to maintain compared to predominantly white dogs..

-It is usually a combination of the black, white and chestnut (also known as Blenheim).
-They are barely observed on first generation breeds.
+It is usually a combination of black, white and chestnut (also known as Blenheim).
+They are barely observed on first-generation breeds.
 This combination of colours is perfect for dog owners who just can’t seem to have a preferred specific colour and may want to have all of the colours available.

 Gold and Blenheim

-A puppy may initially have a combination of red or ruby streaks.
-However, as the puppy grows it may grow out its red or ruby colour which often result to a gold or cream colour.
-This is another colour which isn’t observed among first breeds.
+Cavoodle puppies may initially have a combination of red or ruby streaks.
+However, as the Cavoodle puppies grow they may grow out their red or ruby colour which often result in a gold or cream colour.
+This is another colour that isn’t observed among first breeds.

 This colour suits pet owners who find black too strong for their taste.
 The cream colour sort of balances the dog’s look and this colour makes it easier to groom and maintain.

 It is also reminiscent of the Labrador’s colours.
 This is perfect for those who love Labradors and Golden retrievers, however, find it too active for their families to handle.